One-shot acceleration of transient PDE solvers via online-learned preconditioners: Evaluation

 \subsection{A closer look at within-simulation learning}

-We now take a closer look at the learning process on the two MHD simulations, Shercliff flow and fringing B-field; as shown in Figure~\ref{fig:plots}~(right), the improvement due to PCGBandit is much more substantial on the latter.
-In Figure~\ref{fig:shercliff-perf} we look at performance separately across the two main SPD equations of Shercliff flow and see that while PCGBandit noticeably improves the solving of the momentum equation~(left), it performs worse than the baselines on electric potential~(right).
-Much of this is due to large costs incurred on systems very early in the simulation, while later in the simulation costs are similar to those of the baselines.
-From Figure~\ref{fig:shercliff-prob} we see that the learner is more uncertain about the optimal configuration when solving for potential, although it does converge to a choice similar to the better of the two baselines (DIC rather than multigrid).
-Notably, Shercliff flow was one of the worst simulations for random sampling when comparing it to a fixed baseline~(see Figure~\ref{fig:plots}, top right), making it not surprising that a method such as PCGBandit that begins with a uniform distribution may struggle more there.
-To fix this issue of trying many related and bad GAMG configurations, future work can consider better initial distributions or bandit algorithms that take advantage of known relationships between methods~\citep{valko2014spectral}, e.g. to use the fact that different multigrid configurations will perform more similar to each than to different incomplete Cholesky variants.
+We now take a closer look at the learning process on the two MHD simulations, Shercliff flow and fringing B-field; as shown in Figure~\ref{fig:plots}, the improvement due to PCGBandit is much more substantial on the latter.
+In Figure~\ref{fig:shercliff-perf} we look at performance separately across the two main Shercliff flow equations and see that while PCGBandit noticeably improves the solving of the pressure equation~(left), it performs poorly on electric potential~(right).
+Much of this is due to large costs incurred very early in the simulation, while later PCGBandit's costs are similar to those of the baselines.
+As shown in Figure~\ref{fig:costs}, early solves dominate the runtime on Shercliff flow, making it a hard case for a bandit algorithm since it must do well without having seen much data.
+Notably, Shercliff flow was also one of the worst simulations for random sampling when comparing it to a fixed baseline~(see Figure~\ref{fig:plots}, top right), making it not surprising that a method such as PCGBandit that begins with a uniform distribution may struggle more there.
+To fix this issue of trying many bad configurations, future work can consider better initial distributions or bandit algorithms that take advantage of known relationships between methods~\citep{valko2014spectral}, e.g. to use the fact that different multigrid configurations will perform more similar to each other than to different incomplete Cholesky variants.\looseness-1

-In contrast to the probability evolution when simulating Shercliff flow, Figure~\ref{fig:fringing-prob} shows that for the fringing B-field simulation PCGBandit's distributions for both equations are rapidly dominated by single configurations.
-While Figure~\ref{fig:fringing-perf} shows no overall improvement over DIC when solving for electric potential, in this simulation the compute is dominated by the momentum solve~(c.f.
-Table~\ref{tab:simulations}), which is significantly accelerated.
+In the case of the fringing B-field simulation, where PCGBandit performs much better, Figure~\ref{fig:fringing-prob} demonstrates more rapid convergence to a probability distribution dominated by a single configuration than in the case of Shercliff flow~(cf. Figure~\ref{fig:shercliff-prob}).
+Furthermore, while Figure~\ref{fig:fringing-perf} shows no overall improvement over IC(0) on electric potential, in this simulation the compute is dominated by the pressure solve~(cf. Table~\ref{tab:simulations}), which is significantly accelerated.\looseness-1